Psiphon-Inc/psiphon/README.md

 encryption is to evade censorship based on deep-packet inspection of traffic, not to add confidentiality to the user's Internet traffic.
 The user's traffic is plaintext to the Psiphon proxy and to the Internet at large as it egresses from the Psiphon proxy.
-Put simply, Psiphon does not add HTTPS or equivilent security where it is not already in place at the application level.
+Put simply, Psiphon does not add HTTPS or equivalent security where it is not already in place at the application level.

 - Anonymity.
 Psiphon is not an anonymity solution such as